Srinivasan-Prakash/ToDoApp/README.md

 # ToDoApp
 A simple ToDo App using Sqlite3 in python.

-Project Name: ToDo App | Version: 1.0: Base version by author: Prakash Srinivasan ( username: Prarvy | e-mail: prarvy@gmail.com )
+Project Name: ToDo App | Version: 1.0: Base version by author: Prakash Srinivasan ( GitHub username: Srinivasan-Prakash | Email: Prakash-Srinivasan@Outlook.com )

 This project is created as part of Certified Professional in Python Programming.